ChristopheVdE/Bacterial-WGS-pipeline/README.md

     5) File renaming
     6) Use results in Pathogenwatch.com (manual step)

-### Results
+#### Results
-the resulting file structure should look like this, with all rawdata and analysis data grouped per sample.
+The resulting file structure should look like this, with all rawdata and analysis data grouped per sample.
 To make reviewing the QC a bit easier, the MultiQC results for the full run (all samples) are stored sepparatly under QC-MultiQC/date.
 The full log of the snakemake program can be found under Snakemake_logs.

       data
        |--Sample1